Monday's P.M. Hot Clicks: José Canseco heading to your TV

 NFL Hits Vegas

-The NFL is in Sin City for annual meetings, and Peter King breaks down everything from the Raiders and Brady's jersey thief to abolishing PAT leaps and kickoffs through the uprights.
-The Raiders are going to Vegas on a more permanent basis.
+The Raiders are going to Vegas.
+The NFL is in Arizona for annual meetings, and Peter King breaks down everything from the Raiders' relocation and Brady's jersey thief to abolishing PAT leaps and kickoffs through the uprights.

 Tourney Chatter